The Kansas City Chiefs will play the San Francisco 49ers in the Super Bowl

 In the NFC title game, the Lions put their top-ranked offense to work, but the Niners climbed out of a 17-point deficit in their third straight conference championship game, to beat the Detroit Lions 34-31.

 San Francisco quarterback Purdy has come a long way from "Mr. Irrelevant."
-In only his second NFL season, he'll be the first rookie QB to start in a Super Bowl.
+In only his second NFL season, he'll start in a Super Bowl at just 24 years old.
 It's Mahomes' fourth Super Bowl appearance.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.